GliozzoJ/pathonet_compression/README.md

   source /path/to/new/virtual/environment/bin/activate
   ```

-  If you want to easily activate the environment, you can add a permanent
+  If you want to activate the environment easily, you can add a permanent
   alias to your `.bashrc`:

   ```
+  # open file .bashrc
   gedit ~/.bashrc
   ```